Optimizing Frequent Checkpointing via Low-Cost Differential for Distributed Training Systems: Observations and Motivation

 To address the above challenges, we resort to the gradient compression technique, which is widely studied and deployed in both academia and industry (\S\ref{subsec:compression}), and obtain the following two findings.

 \textbf{Finding 1: The compressed gradients can directly construct the compressed differentials for general DNN models.} Gradients of a general DNN model are used to adjust the model state via the optimizer (e.g., Adam), so based on Equation (\ref{eqn:update}), we have $Adam(G_t) = M_{t+1}-M_{t}$.
-Meanwhile, the differential checkpoint of the $t$-th iteration $C_t^D$ also equals $M_{t+1}-M_{t}$ by definition (see \S\ref{subsec:ckpt_back}).
-Thus, we have $C_t^D = Adam(G_t)$.
-Therefore, the compressed version of differential checkpoint $C_t^D$ can be directly constructed via the optimizer by the compressed gradient $\widetilde{G}_t$, which can be obtained in advance by the gradient compression operation.
+Meanwhile, the differential checkpoint of the $t$-th iteration $C_t^D = M_{t+1}-M_{t}$ based on Equation~(\ref{eqn:diff}).
+Thus, we have:

+Therefore, the compressed version of the differential checkpoint $C_t^D$ can be directly constructed via the optimizer by the compressed gradient $\widetilde{G}_t$, which can be obtained in advance by the gradient compression operation.

 \textbf{Finding 2: The compressed gradients are one-third of the compressed differentials in size.} As mentioned in \S\ref{subsec:dnn}, if the model parameters are of size $\Psi$, the Adam optimizer parameters occupy $2\Psi$, making a full checkpoint $3\Psi$ in total.
 Next, Equation (\ref{eqn:dc}) implies that a differential checkpoint has the same size as the full one, i.e., $3\Psi$, which includes the model parameters and the Adam optimizer parameters.
 By contrast, the size of a gradient is equal to that of the model parameters, i.e., $\Psi$.
 Therefore, applying the same compression method results in a compressed gradient three times smaller than a compressed differential checkpoint.